-Revolutionary advances in safer tube and pipe machinery can be a direct result of the evolutionary nature of product development.
+Revolutionary advances in tube and pipe cutting safety can be a direct result of the evolutionary nature of product development.

 by Bill Atkinson